Skip to main content

 Vacancy Description

-Closing date: 12:00 noon (local Irish time) on the 11th of August 2025.
+Closing date: 12:00 noon (local Irish time) on the 19th of October 2025.

 Applications must be submitted by the closing date and time specified.
 Any applications which are still in progress at the closing time of 12:00 noon (Local Irish Time) on the specified closing date will be cancelled automatically by the system.
 UCD are unable to accept late applications.